Family Cancer Genetics Team

 Kimberly Forbes, MS, CGC

 Kimberly Forbes is a licensed, board-certified genetic counselor who provides risk assessment and genetic counseling for patients and families.
-She also serves as the Athena Breast Health Specialist, collaborating with all five University of California medical centers with the goal of identifying women at elevated risk for breast cancer and aiding in the appropriate risk reduction referrals.
+She also serves as the only full-time genetic counselor in the Family Cancer Genetics Program, specializing in a spectrum of hereditary cancer syndromes.
+She continues to collaborate as a team member of the Athena Breast Health Network aimed at personalizing breast cancer prevention, screening, and treatment.

 Lauren Korty, MS, CGC

 Lauren Korty is a licensed, board-certified genetic counselor who provides genetic counseling and risk assessment for those with hereditary cancer syndromes.
 She also specializes in prenatal genetic counseling and works with families affected by various hereditary diseases.

 Christina Brock is a genetic counselor primarily at UC San Diego's Fetal Care and Genetics Center and at the Family Cancer Genetics Program.
 She also has experience in pediatric genetic clinics.
 She provides genetic counseling to Spanish-speaking and English-speaking patients.

 Diana De Rosa is a licensed, board-certified genetic counselor who provides risk assessment and genetic counseling for patients and families.
 She also serves as the Athena Breast Health Specialist, collaborating with all five University of California medical centers with the goal of identifying women at elevated risk for breast cancer, providing personalized risk assessment, and facilitating access to appropriate resources.